P7h/FutureLearn__FP_in_Haskell/Haskell_Learning_Resources.md

 ------

-## In browser execution
+## Haskell Playground
+Execute simple code snippets online in a browser.

-* Simple Haskell code-snippets can be tried in the browser at [https://tryhaskell.org/](https://tryhaskell.org/) developed by Chris Done.
+* Simple Haskell code-snippets can be tried in the browser at [https://tryhaskell.org](https://tryhaskell.org/) developed by Chris Done.
 * For Future Learn FP MOOC, instructors have developed [https://www.haskellmooc.co.uk](https://www.haskellmooc.co.uk), by extending the excellent "Try Haskell".

 ------